ncbroberg/starter-academic/content/progress/BROBERG_PANIZZA/index.md

 ---
-title: "Term Limits and Accountability: Evidence from Italy"
+title: "How does longer horizon in power affect policy choices?
+Evidence from a term limit extension in Italy"
 authors:
 - admin
 - Pietro Panizza